 For the first time, seven Tasmanian classroom teachers have achieved national certification at the highest stages of practice under the Australian Professional Standards for Teachers, as part of the Highly Accomplished and Lead Teachers (HALT) Tasmanian pilot.

-Tasmanian Minister for Education, Children and Young People, Roger Jaensch MP dubbed them “the magnificent seven” at a formal presentation at the Wrest Point Boardwalk Gallery yesterday.
+Tasmanian Minister for Education, Children and Young People Roger Jaensch dubbed them “the magnificent seven” at a formal presentation held at the Wrest Point Boardwalk Gallery yesterday.

 They will now join the national Highly Accomplished and Lead Teacher Network, sharing best-practice teaching with other certified teachers from all around Australia.

 Highly Accomplished and Lead Teacher certification has gradually rolled out across Australia, with a Tasmanian pilot launching in 2021 comprised of experienced teachers drawn from all across Tasmania, and all Tasmanian education sectors.
 The process is designed to recognise quality teaching and provide professional growth and leadership pathways where teachers can continue to excel in the classroom, where they have the greatest impact on student outcomes.
 The benefits are far-reaching and include elevating the teaching profession and positively influencing teachers, parents and carers, school leaders, and, most importantly, students.

 These seven teachers have achieved an incredible feat.
 They have completed certification in just 14 months, when the average time nationally is 18 months to three years, while also undertaking a Graduate Certificate of Education with the University of Tasmania, a unique feature of the Tasmanian HALT pilot designed to complement the certification process.